ym1085/terraform-aws-ecs/README.md

 ## Why use Terraform this repository?

-I found it quite inefficient to manually create ECS resources from the console.
-So I automated the ECS-related infrastructure with Terraform.
+I found making resources in the console was inefficient, so I used IaC tools instead.

 ## Project Structure